Hqin2019/pCO2-reconstruction/README.md

 - The code `RS_PCs.R` replicates Figure 6(d).
 - The code `Reconstrcuted_pCO2.R` replicates the reconstruction implementation and Figure 7 in the paper.
 - The code `Reconstructed_TS.R` replicates Figure 8.

+## Results tables
+The `tables` folder contains the reconstructed results, EOFs, and the data for each figure in the paper.
+-The 'Variance.csv' is for Figure 5.
+-The 'PCs.csv' and EOFs are for Figure 6.
+-The 'reconstructed_results.csv` is a complete results for the reconstruction implementation.